dskho/0xatom.github.io/_posts/2013-12-24-long-title.md

 - Foo
 ---

 This post has a long title.
-Make sure the title displayed right.
+Make sure the title displayed right.aaaaaaaaaa